12 Spatial Data Modelling and Visualization

 coord_sf()

-# Africa with colors
+# Africa with colours

 ggplot(data = africa) +